 E-Gaming and Maritime Services

 These are another two vibrant factors of the economy that have brought prosperity to Gibraltar.
 Vessel bunkering for instance remains a longstanding and prominent sector, thanks to the fact that over 100,000 vessels transit the Strait of Gibraltar annually.
 This is also a source for crew changes and ships spares.
 Ship and yacht registry is also a growing business.
-The Port of Gibraltar is also one of the busiest Cruise Liner ports in the Mediterranean with over 187 calls and 328,000 passengers registered in 2011.
+The Port of Gibraltar is also one of the busiest Cruise Liner ports in the Mediterranean with 235 calls and 423,000 passengers recorded in 2017.